bjd2385/threatstack-rule-manager/backend/README.md

   --create-ruleset FILE
                         (lazy) Create a new ruleset.
   --copy-ruleset RULESET
-                        (lazy) Copy an entire ruleset with a new name to the same workspace.
+                        (lazy) Copy an entire ruleset with a new name to the same organization.
   --copy-ruleset-out RULESET ORGID
                         (lazy) Copy an entire ruleset in the current workspace to a different organization.
   --update-ruleset RULESET FILE